 One does not mention Spam recipes without mentioning the king of them all: the Spam musubi!
 Spam musubis make a great snack and can be found at almost all convenience stores in Hawaii.

 The recipe: The Spam musubi is extremely easy to figure out: it’s just cooked rice and Spam wrapped with dried seaweed (also known as nori).
-Some people also marinate the SPAM in teriyaki sauce or add a block of scrambled egg under the SPAM slice.
+Some people also marinate the SPAM in teriyaki sauce (basically soy sauce + sugar) or add a block of scrambled egg under the SPAM slice.
 Some people also sprinkle furikake (salty mixture of ground & dried fish, seaweed and sesame seeds) on the rice.
 Some people also use rice vinegar for the rice, which is a traditional sushi technique.

 2. Spam Fried Rice